leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 The fundamental result here is a classification theorem for Frobenius-semilinear automorphisms of finite-dimensional vector spaces over $K$, the field of fractions of $\mathbb{W}(k)$, for $k$ an algebraically closed field (and hence a perfect integral domain).
 Such an object (a finite-dimensional vector space over $K$ equipped with a Frobenius-semilinear automorphism) is called an *isocrystal*.
-The classification, which is up to a natural notion of equivalence which we'll make precise later, was proved by Manin [cite] building on work of Dieudonné [cite].
+The classification, which is up to a natural notion of equivalence which we'll make precise later, was proved by Manin [^1] building on work of Dieudonné [^2].
  <!-- check history. -->

 The classification is a structure theorem, expressing each isocrystal as a direct sum of elements of a certain family of